tbedford/Notes/README.md

 In this repo I also have possibly more useful files on Magit, Git and Emacs.

+## Mac OS X keychain

+The password for the keychain should be the same as your Mac login password.
+If you change your Mac login password you need to change the keychain password to match it.
+To do this in Keychain Access you can go to Edit and select Change password for Keychain login.
+If that is greyed out consult your IT admin - your company has some kind of spooky control over it!

 ## Node/JS ladder of doom

 It's possible to convert non-blocking calls into blocking calls using